Chinese characters

-Chinese characters are logographs used to write the Chinese languages and others from regions historically influenced by Chinese culture.
-Of the four independently invented writing systems accepted by scholars, they represent the only one that has remained in continuous use.
+Chinese characters are logographs used to write the Chinese languages and others from regions historically influenced by Chinese culture, including Japan, Korea, and Vietnam.
+Of the four independently invented writing systems accepted by scholars (Sumerian cuneiform, Egyptian hieroglyphs, Chinese characters, and Maya script), they represent the only one that has remained in continuous use.
 Over a documented history spanning more than three millennia, the function, style, and means of writing characters have changed greatly.
 Unlike letters in alphabets that reflect the sounds of speech, Chinese characters generally represent morphemes, the units of meaning in a language.
-Writing all of the frequently used vocabulary in a language requires roughly 2000–3000 characters; as of 2025, more than 100000 have been identified and included in The Unicode Standard.
+Writing all of the frequently used vocabulary in a language requires roughly 3500–5000 characters; as of 2025, more than 100000 Chinese characters have been identified and included in The Unicode Standard.
 Characters are created according to several principles, where aspects of shape and pronunciation may be used to indicate the character's meaning.

 The first attested characters are oracle bone inscriptions made during the 13th century BCE in what is now Anyang, Henan, as part of divinations conducted by the Shang dynasty royal house.
 Character forms were originally ideographic or pictographic in style, but evolved as writing spread across China.
 Numerous attempts have been made to reform the script, including the promotion of small seal script by the Qin dynasty (221–206 BCE).
 Clerical script, which had matured by the early Han dynasty (202 BCE – 220 CE), abstracted the forms of characters—obscuring their pictographic origins in favour of making them easier to write.
 Following the Han, regular script emerged as the result of cursive influence on clerical script, and has been the primary style used for characters since.
-Informed by a long tradition of lexicography, states using Chinese characters have standardized their forms—broadly, simplified characters are used to write Chinese in mainland China, Singapore, and Malaysia, while traditional characters are used in Taiwan, Hong Kong, and Macau.
+Informed by a long tradition of lexicography, states using Chinese characters have standardized their forms—broadly, simplified characters are used to write Chinese in mainland China, Singapore, and Malaysia; while traditional characters are used in Taiwan, Hong Kong, and Macau.